Margot, Glasnow lift Rays over AL-worst Yankees 6-3

-NEW YORK (AP) — Manuel Margot hit a tiebreaking two-run homer, Tyler Glasnow overcame cramps and poor control to pitch five innings of one-run ball and the Tampa Bay Rays held off the struggling New York Yankees 6-3 Saturday.
+Manuel Margot hit a tiebreaking two-run homer, Tyler Glasnow overcame cramps and poor control to pitch five innings of one-run ball and the Rays held off the struggling New York Yankees 6-3 Saturday.

+The Rays won their second straight in this series after enduring a 3-8 stretch, improving to 7-8 overall.
+The reigning AL champions are 4-1 against New York this season and 7-1 at Yankee Stadium since the start of 2020.
+They have won seven straight series against New York, including last year’s Division Series, and taken 17 of 22 games since September 2019.

+“Whatever you’re going through before you get here, you better find a way to wipe it out,” Cash said.
+“Because you have to stay at the top of your game to compete here.”

-The Yankees dropped to an AL-worst 5-9, the latest into a season New York is at the bottom of the league since a 9-17 start in 1991, per Elias Sports.
-Fans in the Bronx again booed the Bombers, but they were more restrained a day after some hurled baseballs and other items on the field late in an 8-2 loss to the Rays.
+The Yankees dropped to an AL-worst 5-9, the latest into a season New York has been at the bottom of the league since a 9-17 start in 1991, per Elias Sports.
+Fans in the Bronx again booed the Bombers as they lost their fourth straight, but the crowd was more restrained a day after some hurled baseballs and other items on the field late in an 8-2 loss to the Rays.

+“I felt like we were much more in the fight today, which is at least a good thing,” Yankees manager Aaron Boone said.
+“But we don’t want moral victories right now.”

 Francisco Mejía hit a solo shot in the second off Jordan Montgomery (1-1), and Margot made it 3-1 with his homer off the left-hander in the fourth.
 Joey Wendle added a two-run shot against Jonathan Loaisiga in the seventh, and Mejía had an RBI double in the ninth.